 Some of the penalties that may attach to misdemeanor domestic violence in Texas include:

 - Up to a year in jail

 - Court-ordered domestic violence counseling

 - Inability/limited ability to own or possess any firearms

-At the Law Office of Derek W. Emmons, P.C., we have over 20 years of legal experience, including past experience in prosecution.
+At the Emmons Law Firm, P.C., we have over 20 years of legal experience, including past experience in prosecution.
 Attorney Derek Emmons uses this experience and the knowledge he gained as a former prosecutor to effectively defend his clients.
 Our firm can provide you with a personalized legal strategy and honest, direct communication throughout the entire process.

 For a free initial consultation about your legal options for resolving a misdemeanor or felony domestic violence charge, contact us at (210) 702-3054.

 Derek W. Emmons fights for the rights of those falsely accused of a crime in the San Antonio area.
 His skill, tenacity, and experience are committed to protecting your rights.